What Should Creationists Think About Fishapods?

 Image Credit: By Ellesmere_Island.svg: The original uploader was Kennonv at English Wikipedia.
 Ellesmere_TiktaalikSite_L7_2000-06-16.jpg: created by NASAderivative work: ErgoSum88 (talk) – Ellesmere_Island.svgEllesmere_TiktaalikSite_L7_2000-06-16.jpg, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=7341490

 Needless to say, this scenario doesn’t seem to fit within a young-earth history theory.
-According to Genesis 1:20-31, fish cannot be evolutionarily related to any land animal because they were created on separate days, fish on Day 5 and land animals on Day 6.
+According to Genesis 1:20-31, fish cannot be evolutionarily related to any land animal.
+God created them on separate days, fish on Day 5 and land animals on Day 6.
 So how can we understand fishapods from a biblical, young-earth perspective?
-For starters, we need to take a close look at the data and determine what can be learned from it.
+For starters, we need to take a close look at the data and determine what we can learn from it.

 Image Credit: By Sceptic view – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=38016184